iver56/audiomentations/README.md

 Apply band-stop filtering to the input audio.
 Also known as notch filter or band reject filter.
 It relates to the frequency mask idea in the SpecAugment paper.
+This transform is similar to FrequencyMask, but has overhauled default parameters and parameter randomization - center frequency gets picked in mel space so it is more aligned with human hearing, which is not linear.
 Filter steepness (6/12/18... dB / octave) is parametrized.
 Can also be set for zero-phase filtering (will result in a 6db drop at cutoffs).

 ## `Clip`